,br>

 LIEUTENANT: He's gone off his rocker.

-LIEUTENANT: (TAKING OUT HIS REVOLVER) Let's do it slowly this time - say, six shots.
+LIEUTENANT: (TAKING OUT HIS REVOLVER) Let's do it slowly this time -

 COLONEL: All right.